level12/pyp/readme.rst

 Introduction
 ============

-pyp (pronounced "pipe") helps you do so stuff in python projects.
-Currently, available commands
+pyp (pronounced "pipe") helps you automate the release of python packages
-are:

-* release: bumps the version, updates the changelog (you then edit and commit)
-* publish:

-    * git: tag, push
-    * pypi: build sdist & wheel, upload

 Project Prep
 ============